 And because scarring can develop over many years, vaginal dilators may be a tool that you use for the rest of your life.
 Even if you’re not having sex, regular use of vaginal dilators can help to make pelvic exams, tampon insertion and pap smears less painful.

 In the case of vaginismus and painful sex, dilators can be used as part of treatment to help retrain the muscles to relax.
 Women start with a size that is comfortable and gradually progress as able.

-Soul Source dilators are specially made from resilient silicone rubber to have a comfortable, natural texture.
+Intimate Rose dilators are specially made from resilient silicone rubber to have a comfortable, natural texture.
 And they can be chilled to ease pain or warmed for extra comfort.
-They’re also thoughtfully and beautifully-made with a non-medical look, because Soul Source knows just how fed up of all things medical you are.
+They’re also thoughtfully and beautifully-made with a non-medical look, despite being designed by a physical therapist who specializes in pelvic floor health.

 We have lubricants to get things feeling better down there.
-Friction just exacerbates an already tender situation, so our lubes will be your new best friend.
+Friction typically serves to exacerbate an already tender situation, so our lubes and vaginal moisturizers will become your new best friend.
 They’re natural, nourishing and made from the highest quality ingredients to help you feel good about taking care of your body.

 TendHer reusable perineal cooling pads are perfect for cooling the most sensitive and delicate area of a woman’s body.
 Comfortable, cooling and discreet.
 No-one will know you are wearing it— it can be our little secret.
 And as an added bonus you can also use your cooling pad as an eye mask or to cool (or warm!) and soothe any area of your body that may need a little TLC.